 \subsection{Specific features in common}

 The indicator modularity in Table~\ref{tab1} shows that the same as the empirical networks, the modeled networks have clear communities.
-The reason is that the nodes in the same ``research team" probably belong to the same community due to Rule~(a), and the connections between ``research teams" are small due to Rule~(b).
+The reason is that nodes in the same ``research team" probably belong to the same community due to Rule~(a), and the fraction of connections between ``research teams" is small due to Rule~(b).
 Thus edges within communities are significantly more than those between communities, which results to the clear community structures.

 In reality, a leader of a research team often collaborates with all of the team members.
-Hence the leader acts as a hub in the sub-network of coauthorships restricted in the leader's research team.
+Hence the leader acts as a hub in the sub-network of coauthorship restricted in the leader's research team.
 The communications between research teams make empirical coauthorship networks have a giant component.
-Hence, the authors evolving in the communications (e.g. visiting scholars or students) also act as hubs in macroscopic scale.
+Hence, authors evolving in the communications (e.~g. visiting scholars or students) also act as hubs in macroscopic scale.
 Therefore, it is reasonable to regard that bi-level (maybe multilevel) hub structures exist in coauthorship networks.

 In the model, due to Rule~(a), a lead node also plays the role of hub in the subgraph restricted in its zone, because all of the nodes in the zone connect to the lead node.
 Due to the randomly selection in Rule~(b), the nodes in large zones are preferably connected by the nodes of other zones, which makes the nodes in the large zones hubs for the nodes in the small zones.
-So the modeled networks have a bi-level hub structure.
-This structure is a reason for that the values of the average shortest path length of the empirical and synthetic networks scale as the logarithms of the number of nodes~(Table~\ref{tab1}).
+Hence the modeled networks also have a bi-level hub structure, which is a reason for that the average shortest path length of each empirical or synthetic network scales as the logarithm of the number of nodes~(Table~\ref{tab1}).

-Coauthorship networks, in essential, are hypergraphs, which makes the high global clustering coefficient.
+Coauthorship networks, in essential, are hypergraphs, which leads the high clustering coefficient.
 An author of a paper connecting to the other coauthors generates very many triangles.
-Together with the small average shortest path length, the synthetic networks can be regarded having the small-world property of the empirical networks.
+Together with the average shortest path length scaling as the logarithm of the number of nodes, the synthetic networks can be regarded having the small-world property of the empirical networks.

 In the model, a subgraph restricted in a zone will form a component by itself, if its nodes are not selected by Rule~(b).
 The distributions of component sizes are similar to those of the empirical data~(Fig.~\ref{fig8}a), which validates the reasonability of taking the zonal sizes from a power-law function.